Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

 There are various ways to formulate the above scaling limit conjectures.
-One way is to conformally embed a random planar map into $\BB C$ (e.g.\ via circle packing or Riemann uniformization) and try to prove that the random area measure which assigns a point mass to each vertex converges under an appropriate scaling limit to the LQG measure~\cite{shef-kpz,shef-zipper,wedges} and that the statistical mechanics model, thus embedded, converges in an appropriate sense to SLE or CLE.
-Such scaling limit results have not been established rigorously for any non-trivial random planar maps.
-However, other convergence results for random planar maps have been established rigorously.
-LeGall and Miermont \cite{legall-uniqueness,miermont-brownian-map} proved that uniform quadrangulations (equipped with a re-scaling of the graph distance) converge in law with respect to the Gromov-Hausdorff topology to a continuum metric space called the \emph{Brownian map}.
-In the recent or upcoming works \cite{sphere-constructions,tbm-characterization,lqg-tbm1,lqg-tbm2,lqg-tbm3} the authors show that there is a metric on a $\gamma$-LQG sphere for $\gamma=\sqrt{8/3}$~\cite{wedges,sphere-constructions} under which it is isometric to the Brownian map.
+One way is to conformally embed a random planar map into $\BB C$ (e.g.\ via circle packing or Riemann uniformization) and try to prove that the random area measure which assigns a point mass to each vertex converges under an appropriate scaling limit to the LQG measure~\cite{shef-kpz,shef-zipper,wedges} and that the statistical mechanics model, thus embedded, converges in an appropriate sense to SLE or CLE. {Such scaling limit results have been established for uniform triangulations under the Cardy-Smirnov embedding\footnote{It was formerly referred as Cardy embedding.}~\cite{hs-cardy-embedding} and mated-CRT maps under the Tutte embedding~\cite{gms-tutte}.} {There are also convergence results for random planar maps as metric spaces.} LeGall and Miermont \cite{legall-uniqueness,miermont-brownian-map} proved that uniform quadrangulations (equipped with a re-scaling of the graph distance) converge in law with respect to the Gromov-Hausdorff topology to a continuum metric space called the \emph{Brownian map}.
+In the recent works \cite{sphere-constructions,tbm-characterization,lqg-tbm1,lqg-tbm2,lqg-tbm3} the authors show that there is a metric on a $\gamma$-LQG sphere for $\gamma=\sqrt{8/3}$~\cite{wedges,sphere-constructions} under which it is isometric to the Brownian map.
 However, metric scaling limit results have not been rigorously established for $\gamma \not=\sqrt{8/3}$.
-Indeed, it remains an open problem to rigorously construct a metric on LQG in this case.

-An alternative notion of convergence for certain random planar map models has been established based on the so-called \emph{peanosphere construction} of~\cite{wedges}.
-This construction encodes a $\gamma$-LQG cone (resp.\ an LQG sphere)~\cite{wedges} decorated by an independent space-filling SLE$_{\kappa'}$ curve~\cite{ig4} for $\kappa' = 16/\gamma^2$ in terms of correlated two-dimensional Brownian motion (resp.\ excursion) $Z= (L,R)$ with correlation $-\cos(\pi\gamma^2/4)$ (see \cite{kappa8-cov} for a proof of the correlation in the case when $\gamma \in (0,\sqrt 2)$).
+An alternative notion of convergence for {a broader class of} random planar map models has been established based on the so-called \emph{peanosphere construction} of~\cite{wedges}.
+This construction encodes a $\gamma$-LQG cone, a particular type of $\gamma$-LQG surface parametrized by $\BB C$, decorated by an independent whole-plane space-filling SLE$_{\kappa'}$ curve from $\infty$ to $\infty$~\cite{ig4} for $\kappa' = 16/\gamma^2$ in terms of correlated two-dimensional Brownian motion $Z= (L,R)$ with correlation $-\cos(\pi\gamma^2/4)$ (see \cite{kappa8-cov} for a calculation of this correlation in the case when $\gamma \in (0,\sqrt 2)$).
 We will review the details of this construction in Section~\ref{sec:peanosphere-background} below.